-Workforce Area ected Retention Leading ctice GAO Evaluation GAO Assessment of the Foreign Service and Civil Service Employee morale ^a - Determine root causes of employee morale problems by analyzing employee survey results using techniques such as comparing demographic groups, benchmarking against similar organizations, and linking root cause findings to action plans.
+Workforce Selected Retention Leading GAO Evaluation GAO Assessment Area Practice of the Foreign Service and Civil Service 8.
+Determine root causes of employee morale problems by analyzing employee survey results using techniques such as comparing demographic groups, benchmarking against similar organizations, and linking root cause findings to action plans.
 Develop and implement action plans to improve employee morale.
-Foreign Service (partially implemented) Civil Service (partially implemented) Both the Foreign Service and Civil service have access to data from the FEVS that gives the bureaus access to employee morale data.
+Foreign Service Civil Service Both the Foreign Service and Civil service have access to data from the FEVS that gives the bureaus access to employee morale data.
 However, State officials from GTM and IRM stated that the department only provides the bureaus with data that is not broken down to the IT occupational level, and that bureaus must request access to any occupational level data themselves.
 Additionally, the GTM had commissioned a survey that is similar to the FEVS for the Locally Employed staff at posts.
 However, this survey is also not targeted to the IT workforce.
 For the Civil Service, Consular Affairs officials stated that, as part of an IT reorganization, the bureau commissioned an employee morale survey to determine causes of employee morale problems.
-However, other bureau officials stated that they do not conduct any employees in the Civil Service and Foreign Service indicated that IT staffing vacancies have resulted in low morale among the IT workforce.
+However, other bureau officials stated that they do not conduct any employee morale surveys for IT staff in their bureaus.
+State IT employees in the Civil Service and Foreign Service indicated that IT staffing vacancies have resulted in low morale among the IT workforce.
 Three bureaus indicated that they did not have any employee morale data outside of the FEVS data.
-Employee morale ^a Involve employees and other stakeholders on a periodic basis in developing and implementing future workforce strategies and explicitly address and use that input.
-Foreign Service (partially implemented) Civil Service (partially implemented) State involved Foreign Service and Civil Service employees by collecting their perceptions of the employee's work experiences, agency, and leadership through the use of the FEVS.
+9. Involve employees and other stakeholders on a periodic basis in developing and implementing future workforce strategies and explicitly address and use that input.
+Foreign Service € Civil Service € State involved Foreign Service and Civil Service employees by collecting their perceptions of the employee's work experiences, agency, and leadership through the use of the FEVS.
 Consular Affairs officials also stated that the bureau involved its employees and created an Employee Advisory Group to obtain feedback on employee morale.
 However, State did not provide information on how other bureaus used survey data to develop and implement future workforce strategies for the IT workforce.
 According to State officials in GTM, the department as a whole does not collect specific information for IT staff.
 The department also leaves all decision-making on IT morale to the individual bureaus.